Dean and Professor of the School of Psychology

 Biography

-Hirohito Kondo conducted research on the nature of working memory and attentional control while a PhD student.
-He obtained his PhD (Experimental Psychology) from Kyoto University in 2002 and spent one year as a post-doctoral fellow.
-His interest in conscious awareness has led him to investigate where and how meaningful perceptual objects are formed in the human brain.
-He took up a Research Scientist at NTT Communication Science Laboratories in 2003.
-He was also a Visiting Scholar, United Graduate School of Child Development, Osaka University from 2014 to 2016.
-He came to Chukyo University at Nagoya in 2017, where he is currently a Dean and Professor of the School of Psychology.
+Hirohito Kondo conducted extensive research on the nature of working memory and attentional control during his PhD studies.
+He earned his PhD in Experimental Psychology from Kyoto University in 2002, followed by a year as a post-doctoral fellow.
+His deep interest in conscious awareness has driven him to explore mechanisms underlying the formation of meaningful perceptual objects in the human brain.
+In 2003, he joined NTT Communication Science Laboratories as a Research Scientist.
+From 2014 to 2016, he also served as a Visiting Scholar at the United Graduate School of Child Development, Osaka University.
+In 2017, he joined Chukyo University in Nagoya, where he currently holds the position of Dean and Professor at the School of Psychology.

 Research Interests

-A major goal of his research is to understand the neural mechanisms that enable people to see and hear meaningful perceptual objects in ambiguous sensory inputs.
-He is also interested in temporal dynamics of attentional fluctuation because the reduction of attentional levels can cause mental distraction, cognitive errors, and even serious accidents.
-His particular focus concerns individual differences in perceptual organization and sustained attention.
-He combines various approaches to these aims, such as psychophysical, neuroimaging (fMRI/MRS), and genotyping methods.
+A central goal of his research is to clarify neural mechanisms that allow individuals to perceive meaningful objects from ambiguous sensory inputs.
+He is also deeply interested in the temporal dynamics of attentional fluctuation, as reductions in attentional levels can lead to mental distraction, cognitive errors, and even serious accidents.
+In addition, he investigates how sensory information processing influences both emotional responses and physiological reactions.
+His research particularly focuses on individual differences in perceptual organization, sustained attention, and emotional processing.
+To achieve these aims, he employs a combination of methodologies, including psychophysics, neuroimaging techniques (fMRI and MRS), and genotyping analysis.

 Service to Scientific Community